KYINKYINGA – (Beef Kebab) Recipe

 KYINKYINGA – (Beef Kebab) Recipe is a Ghanaian local name given to Kebab.

-Is a Ghanaian local name given to Kebab, which is also a popular street food in Ghana, Nigeria and other West African countries.
-In Nigeria it is called Suya kebab which is slightly different.
+It is a popular street food in Ghana, Nigeria, and other West African countries.

-Kyinkyinga is served in most restaurants in Ghana and sold in almost every corner.
+Kyinkyinga is served in most restaurants in Ghana and sold at almost every street corner.

-I remember when we were kids my dad will take 3 of us kids to this popular Bar / Restaurant in town where will get some delicious Kebabs.
-And those were some precious child memories for me.
+I remember when we were kids my dad would take all 5 of us kids to this popular Bar / Restaurant in town.

 - 1 Tbsp Onion Powder

 - 1 Tbsp Cayenne Pepper